Facebooktwitterredditpinterestlinkedintumblr

 • Click on the Windows start button, press the Windows key + S, type Device Manager, and press enter when the results return.

-• Press the Windows key + X or right-click on the Start button, select Device Manager, and expand on the Mice and other pointing devices.
+• Press the Windows key + X, right-click the Start button, select Device Manager, and expand on the Mice and other pointing devices.

-• Select the Dell touchpads properties and switch to the Driver tab on the new window.
+• Select the Dell touchpad properties and switch to the Driver tab on the new window.

-• Update the new settings, save the new changes, and check the touchpad to see if it is working correctly.
+• Update the new settings, save the changes, and check the touchpad to see if it works correctly.

 Checking the Dell laptop for hardware problems might be challenging, especially if you are not knowledgeable about computer hardware parts.
 You should consult with a Dell expert to resolve the issues.

-Moreover, you can reach out to Dell support if the issue does not resolve with software updates.
-If the laptop is still under warranty, service is covered if it has not undergone any accidental damages.
-You will find cheap hardware replacements from the electronics shop if the warranty period is over.
+Moreover, you can contact Dell support if software updates do not resolve the issue.
+Service is covered if the laptop is still under warranty and has not undergone any accidental damage.
+If the warranty period is over, you will find cheap hardware replacements from the electronics shop.

 Frequently Asked Questions